aces/Loris/modules/candidate_list/test/TestPlan.md

 13. Click 'Open Profile', enter wrong PSCID/DCCID combination and click 'Open Profile' again.
 Ensure an error is thrown.
 Alternatively, an incorrect PSCID/DCCID combination in the Selection Filter form should not give such an error; it should return that no results were found.
 14. Enter a correct PSCID/DCCID combination in the 'Open Profile' form and ensure that it loads the correct Candidate Profile page
 15. In the Configuration module, set the Study variable 'Use EDC' to _No_.
-Ensure that the _EDC_ filter and the _EDC_ column are removed from the Selection Filter form and data table, respectively.
+Ensure that the _EDC Age_ filter and the _EDC Age_ column are removed from the Selection Filter form and data table, respectively.